Aldbourne: People

 Aldbourne people are nicknamed "Dabchicks" after the little grebe.

 Johnny Morris (1916–1999), narrator and TV presenter known for the Animal Magic children's programmes, was employed as a manager at an Aldbourne farm in the 1940s before becoming a full-time freelance broadcaster in the 1950s; he lived in Aldbourne until late in life.

 Margaret Longhurst (1882–1958), the first female keeper in a major British museum, retired here and is remembered in the village's heritage centre.
 Aldbourne was the home of the novelist Mavis Cheek in 2003–2015.
 Earlier residents included Jankel Adler (1895–1949), a Jewish Polish painter and printmaker who lived his last few years at Whitley Cottage, where he had a studio; Ruth Dalton (1890–1966), a Labour politician; and Anthony Marreco (1915–2006), a barrister and founding director of Amnesty International.

 The author and historian Gerald Brenan and his American wife, the poet and novelist Gamel Woolsey, lived in Aldbourne from the late 1930s to 1953.
 Gerald's long-time friend John Hope-Johnstone, a photographer with links to the Bloomsbury Group, lived in a cottage attached to their house until his death in 1970.

 Hilda Hanbury (1872–1939), known for voluntary work, bought Upham House at Upper Upham in 1909 and restored and enlarged the house and its gardens.
 She became Lady Currie when her husband James Currie was knighted in 1920, and stood unsuccessfully for the Liberals at Devizes in the 1922 general election.

 The classicist and educator Mary Creighton Bailey moved to Aldbourne after retirement, and died there.
 Composer David Gow and his wife Margaret lived in Aldbourne, having moved from Axford.

 Television

 In 1971, Aldbourne was the filming location for the Doctor Who story The Dæmons, starring Jon Pertwee.
 The village in the story was called Devil's End.
 In 1992, Reeltime Pictures filmed a direct-to-video documentary called Return to Devil's End in Aldbourne, featuring Christopher Barry (director of the 1971 story) with cast members Jon Pertwee, Nicholas Courtney, Richard Franklin and John Levene.

 Aldbourne was the filming location of the 2014 E4 television drama Glue, portraying the village of Overton.
-The village was also used as the filming location for Vodafone's Christmas advertisement in 2018.
+The village was the filming location for Vodafone's Christmas advertisement in 2018.

+The 2023 Time Team special episode, titled "Digging Band of Brothers", featured excavation of the site of the military camp at Aldbourne by archaeologists including participants in Operation Nightingale.